Available for the following Plan types:

-2. You can start or end your Journey with a specific page, a specific event, or the most common entry/exit pages or events for your site.
+2. You can start or end your Journey with a specific page, a custom API event, a watched or clicked element or the most common entry/exit pages or events for your site.
 This dynamically generates the five most common entry and exit paths based on your data, and it's a great option when you'd like to learn more about how the majority of users navigate your experience.

 Click Explore, and you're off to the races!